yorickpeterse/yorickpeterse.com/source/index.html.md

 * [rubysl][rubysl]: Ruby standard library for Rubinius, most notably [rubysl-socket][rubysl-socket] which is a pure Ruby implementation of the Ruby Socket standard library.
-* [Aeon][aeon]: a gradually typed, interpreted programming language inspired by Ruby and Smalltalk with a Rust based virtual machine.
+* [Inko][inko]: a gradually typed, object-oriented programming language focusing on concurrency and safety; inspired by Ruby, Smalltalk, Erlang, and Rust.

 In the past I've also worked on [OpeNER][opener], [Ramaze][ramaze], [Pry][pry] and various other, smaller projects.
 I'm also an avid practitioner of Krav Maga,